microsoft/lisa/docs/write_test/development.md

 - [rope](https://github.com/python-rope/rope), provides completion and renaming
   support for pyls.

-## Document excellence

-The documentation is the opportunity to make things clear and easy to maintain.
-A good document does not mean longer is better.
-Each kind of documentation has its own purpose.
-Good technical documentation should be *useful and accurate*.

-The following introduces the principle of each type of document in LISA.

-## Test code excellence
+### Test code excellence

-Your code is an example of others, and they will follow your approach.
+Your code would be an example for others, and they might follow your approach.
 Therefore, both good and bad practices will be amplified.

-In LISA, test code should be organized according to business logic.
-This means that the code should perform the purpose of the test like a test specification.
+In LISA, test code should be organized according to business logic, which means that the code should perform the purpose of the test like a test specification.
 The underlying logic should be implemented elsewhere, such as tools, functions, or private methods in test suites.

-Be careful when using `sleep`!
+An example: Be careful when using `sleep`!
 The only way to use sleep is in polling mode.
 This means that you must wait for something with regular inspections.
 In the inspection cycle, you can wait for a reasonable period.
 Don't wait for 10 seconds of sleep.
 This causes two problems, 1) if it is too short, the case may fail; 2) if it is long enough, it will slow down the running speed.

-Please keep in mind that your code may be copied by others.
+Please keep in mind that your code may be referred to by others.

 ### Code comments